Telexx/Degree53techtest/README.md

 I used Alamofire as a cocoapod for networking.

-I have used a webview to display the readme files as was required, it said not to use 3rd part applications so this was the best way I could think of without using a 3rd party markdown display engine.
+I have used a webview to display the readme files as was required, it said not to use 3rd party applications so this was the best way I could think of without using a 3rd party markdown display engine.